• Skip to main content

 • Christmas - Add red and green M&M's along with white chocolate chips.

-• Halloween - Try orange, yellow and brown M&M's with a drizzle of melted chocolate.
+• Halloween - Try orange, yellow and brown M&M's or Reese's Pieces with a drizzle of melted chocolate.
 You can also chop up some of those Halloween candy bars to press into the top!

 • Valentine's Day - Go for the red, pink and white M&M's or even top them with candy hearts and sprinkles.